 6. Office work

 6.3.
-Appeals of participants in the educational process with complaints and proposals for improving the work of the Council are considered by the Chairman of the Council or members of the Council on behalf of the Chairman.
+Appeals from participants in the educational process with complaints and proposals for improving the work of the Council are considered by the Chairman of the Council or members of the Council on behalf of the Chairman.

 Registration of citizens' appeals is carried out by the office of the educational institution.